domoszlai/juicy-footprint/README.md

   * height: Variable

 The constraints must be linear, only addition and multiplication with a constant are allowed.
-As a basic example, the following pseudocode creates two pads the same size, and defines a distance of 6.4mm between their center points:
+As a basic example, the following pseudo-code creates two pads the same size, and defines a distance of 6.4mm between their center points:

 ```
 var a = createPad()